ktroach/cmp-1/README.md

 Take a peek at the setup.sh file in this project to get instructions on setting up and running this project after you git clone it.

 #### Database
 I use a Postgres database hosted on AWS RDS.
-You will need to change the database URL in your alembic.ini to connect to a database that you have setup.
-The config.py supports a SQL Lite database for running locally and debugging.
+You will need to change the database URL in your `.env` file to connect to your own database.
+The config.py contains the SQLALCHEMY_DATABASE_URI property that points to the respective database that is set in the .env file.
+The alembic.ini will refer to the SQLALCHEMY_DATABASE_URI for making connection and mapping to the database objects.
+The database URL can be set to a local SQL Lite database for running locally and debugging.

 #### Deployment
 This project includes a Heroku Procfile deployment configuration.
 You could also deploy this application using the Python AWS EB CLI to an Elastic Beanstalk EC2 instance.